Golden-winged warbler: Hybridization

 This species will readily hybridize with blue-winged warblers where their ranges overlap in the Great Lakes and New England area.
 The two species' genomes are 99.97% alike and only differ strongly in six regions.
-A particular region of differentiation at the promoter region of the Agouti-signaling protein (ASIP) is responsible for controlling throat colour following Mendelian inheritance; birds with one or more copies of the dominant gene lack a black throat like the blue-winged warbler, while homozygous recessive birds have a black throat like the golden-winged warbler.
+A particular region of differentiation at the promoter region of the Agouti-signaling protein (ASIP) is responsible for controlling throat colour following Mendelian inheritance; birds with one or more copies of the dominant allele of this gene lack a black throat like the blue-winged warbler, while homozygous recessive birds have a black throat like the golden-winged warbler.
 As a result of such, two distinct hybrid forms result from first-generation mating between species.

 The more common ASIP-heterozygous Brewster's warbler is gray above and whitish (male) or yellow (female) below.
 It has a black eyestripe and two pale yellow wing bars.

 The rarer ASIP-homozygous recessive Lawrence's warbler has a male plumage that is greenish-yellow above and yellow below, with white wing bars.
 The female is gray above and whitish below, with two white wing bars.
 Because the hybrid is recessive for the ASIP gene, both sexes display golden-winged warbler facial patterns (black/gray mask and throat) of the respective sex.

 Brewster's and Lawrence's warblers can vary considerably in their physical features, and sing songs of either blue-winged or golden-winged warblers.
 The colour of the throat patch reliably correlates with hybrid type, but colour of the underparts is highly variable between different hybrids.

 An exceptionally rare triple hybrid, named Burket's warbler, was described in Pennsylvania in 2018 by researchers at Cornell University's Lab of Ornithology.
 The Burket's warbler was determined through genetic testing to be the offspring of a Brewster's warbler and another closely related species, the chestnut-sided warbler.
 The only known Burket's warbler sang a chestnut-sided warbler's song.